Cequa: Cost, Alternatives, Side Effects, Uses, Dosage, And More

 Cequa precautions

-This drug comes with several precautions.
-Before taking Cequa, talk with your doctor about your health history.
+Before using Cequa, discuss your health history with your doctor.
 Cequa may not be right for you if you have certain medical conditions or other factors affecting your health.
-These include:
+Be sure to talk with your doctor if any of the following apply to you:

 Disclaimer: Medical News Today has made every effort to make certain that all information is factually correct, comprehensive, and up-to-date.
 However, this article should not be used as a substitute for the knowledge and expertise of a licensed healthcare professional.
 You should always consult your doctor or other healthcare professional before taking any medication.
 The drug information contained herein is subject to change and is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 The absence of warnings or other information for a given drug does not indicate that the drug or drug combination is safe, effective, or appropriate for all patients or all specific uses.